-This printable pattern (PDF) creates all the shapes for you.
-Just print the pattern on card stock, cut out the pieces and tape them together.
-Add a few bits of crumpled foil to give him a nice nose, more softly rounded cheeks, and eyelids.
+To make your jackrabbit, print the pattern on card stock, cut out the pieces and tape them together.
+Then add a few bits of crumpled foil to give him a nice nose, more softly rounded cheeks, and eyelids.
+(The pattern shows you exactly how to do each step.)

-Then your larger-than-life jackrabbit wall sculpture will be ready for its final layer of paper mache or paper mache clay, and you can proudly say “I made it myself!).
+Then add one layer of paper mache to your larger-than-life jackrabbit wall sculpture, and you can proudly say “I made it myself!”

 The pieces on this downloadable pattern are quite small, so you’ll need patience to put your jackrabbit together.
-When you’re done you’ll have a realistic sculpture you can mount directly on the wall, as shown above, or you can attach him to a wooden plaque for a true ‘trophy’ look.
+When you’re done you’ll have a realistic sculpture you can mount directly on the wall, as shown above, or you can attach him to a wooden plaque for that ‘faux trophy mount’ look.

 I used newsprint for the spotted fur on the jackrabbit shown above, but you can use acrylic paint, instead.
 Clear fingernail polish will make his eyes bright and shiny.